CSX Transportation: Locomotives

 CSX has rebuilt a significant number of locomotives.
-Some of the EMD GP38-2, GP40-2, and SD40-2 have been rebuilt to Dash 3 standards with updated Wabtec Electronically Controlled Air Brakes, air conditioning, automated starting controls, a crash safe cab, a new electronic control stand, and Positive Train Control (PTC).
+Some of their EMD GP38-2, GP40-2, and SD40-2 locomotives have been rebuilt to Dash 3 standards with updated Wabtec Electronically Controlled Air Brakes, air conditioning, automated starting controls, a crash safe cab, a new electronic control stand, and Positive Train Control (PTC).
 In 2019, 25 SD70AC locomotives were rebuilt at the CSX Huntington Heavy Repair Facility, with rebuilt prime movers, in-cab electronic and comfort improvements, New York Air Brake CCB II airbrake systems, and new Mitsubishi drive controls.
 CSX has also partnered with Wabtec to rebuild GE locomotives at their Fort Worth facility with prime movers upgraded to the FDL Advantage spec and new electronic controls such as the Wabtec Trip Optimizer Zero-to-Zero system.

-CSX has also obtained a few EMD F40PH-2s—nos.
-9992, 9993, 9998, and 9999 (All locomotives except 9999 have been renumbered to CSX 1, 2, and 3 and were repainted into a heritage Baltimore and Ohio Railroad scheme)—that were retired from Amtrak for executive office car service and geometry trains.
-Another locomotive, ex-MARC GP40WH-2 no. 9969 was acquired for the same purpose.
+CSX has also obtained a few EMD F40PH-2s that were previously retired from Amtrak, of which are now being used for executive office car service and geometry trains.
+Under CSX, they were originally numbered 9992, 9993, 9998, and 9999, but in 2021, all of these locomotives except for 9999 were renumbered to CSX 1, 2, and 3, and repainted into a heritage scheme honoring the former Baltimore and Ohio Railroad.
+Another locomotive, ex-MARC GP40WH-2 no. 9969, was also acquired for the same purposes as the previous locomotives.

-With the arrival of Hunter Harrison, CSX has begun to store many locomotives.
-By the end of 2017, CSX plans to store or retire all of the GE CW40-8, CW40-9, CW60AC, CW60AH, CW46AH, EMD SD50, SD50-2, SD50-3, SD60, SD60M, SD60I, SD70M, SD70AC, and SD70AE (SD70ACe) units.
-Most of the GE C40-8, B40-8, and B20-8 units stored in Corbin, Kentucky, have already been retired and sold off.
-Even with the passing of Harrison, his replacement, James Foote, confirmed the locomotives would still be retired.
+With the arrival of Hunter Harrison, CSX began to store many locomotives.
+Following Harrison's death, his replacement James Foote largely continued his policies.
+The company had over 900 locomotives in storage in January 2018.

 CSX ordered ten SD70ACe-T4s in August 2018, which were delivered in July the following year.
 They are classified as ST70AHs.
 CSX also has a contract with Wabtec for modernizing their fleet of CW44s.
 The modernized locomotives, nearly thirty in number as of June 2020, are being classified as CM44AC.
+In February 2024, CSX and Wabtec reached a new agreement, of which, involves the modernization of over 200 locomotives.
+This accounts for the rest of the active roster of CW44ACs & CW44AHs.
+The locomotives will be modernized through 2028.